Carotid sinus

 In human anatomy, the carotid sinus is a dilated area at the base of the internal carotid artery just superior to the bifurcation of the internal carotid and external carotid at the level of the superior border of thyroid cartilage.
 The carotid sinus extends from the bifurcation to the "true" internal carotid artery.
-The carotid sinus is sensitive to pressure changes in the arterial blood at this level.
-It is the major baroreception site in humans and most mammals.
+The carotid sinuses are sensitive to pressure changes in the arterial blood at this level.
+They are two out of the four baroreception sites in humans and most mammals.

 Structure

 The carotid sinus is the reflex area of the carotid artery, consisting of baroreceptors which monitor blood pressure.

 Function

 The carotid sinus contains numerous baroreceptors which function as a "sampling area" for many homeostatic mechanisms for maintaining blood pressure.
 The carotid sinus baroreceptors are innervated by the carotid sinus nerve, which is a branch of the glossopharyngeal nerve (CN IX).
 The neurons which innervate the carotid sinus centrally project to the solitary nucleus in the medulla of the brainstem.
 The solitary nucleus indirectly modulates the activity of sympathetic and parasympathetic neurons in the medulla and pons through the hypothalamus.
 These neurons then regulate the autonomic control of the heart and blood vessels.
 The aortic arch baroreceptors are innervated by the aortic nerve (nerve of Cyon, Ludwig nerve), which combines with CN X (vagus nerve) and travels to the NTS.